nicopik/netlify-cms/source/posts/smokers-versus-covid-19.html.md

 The organization refered to an examination by Chinese specialists which on an example of 99 patients influenced by coronavirus found that intense smokers were more in danger of kicking the bucket than old individuals.

-Smoking can make individuals increasingly vulnerable to genuine difficulties from a coronavirus contamination, the EU office for ailment control has guaranteed.
+Smoking can make individuals increasingly vulnerable to genuine difficulties from a coronavirus contamination.
+In short, avoid smoking!